What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Model Comparison and Predictions

 \section{Model Comparison and Predictions}

 Table~\ref{tab:GW_Treh_summary} summarizes the inflationary predictions and reheating features of several theoretically motivated benchmark models, evaluated consistently at $N_e = 60$ $e$-folds.
 The observables compared include the scalar spectral index $n_s$, tensor-to-scalar ratio $r$, inflaton field excursion $\Delta\phi$, inflationary Hubble scale $H_{\rm inf}$, and the reheating temperature $T_{\rm reh}$.
-Together, these quantities characterize not only the primordial scalar and tensor fluctuations, but also the post-inflationary thermalization history—crucial for interpreting observational data from CMB polarization and gravitational wave (GW) detectors.
+Together, these quantities characterize not only the primordial scalar and tensor fluctuations, but also the post-inflationary thermalization history---crucial for interpreting observational data from CMB polarization and gravitational wave (GW) detectors.
+Crucially, the $T_{\rm reh}$ column should be read as an instantaneous-reheating benchmark.
+If reheating lasts for a finite duration and is characterized by an effective equation-of-state parameter $w_{\rm reh}$, the inferred $T_{\rm reh}$, the mapping between $N_e$ and the CMB pivot scale, and the high-frequency branch of $\Omega_{\rm GW}(f)$ can all shift.
+The comparative conclusions based on $(n_s,r,\alpha_s,\beta_s)$ are comparatively robust, while statements involving $T_{\rm reh}$ and high-frequency gravitational waves are correspondingly more model-dependent.